-Your Timber Frame Options
+Your Timber Frame Building Kit Options

 Our standard wall has a U-value 0f 0.15 and more than meets the requirements of building control.
 If You want to go beyond that we’re always willing to discuss bespoke options.